rerun-io/rerun/docs/content/reference/types/views/graph_view.md

 * `enabled`: Whether the force is enabled.
 * `strength`: The strength of the force.
-* `position`: The position where the nodes should bepulled towards.
+* `position`: The position where the nodes should be pulled towards.
 ### `force_collision_radius`
 Resolves collisons between the bounding spheres, according to the radius of the nodes.

 * `enabled`: Whether the force is enabled.
 * `strength`: The strength of the force.
-* `iterations`: The number of iterations to run the force.
+* `iterations`: Specifies how often this force should be applied per iteration.
 ### `force_center`
 Tries to move the center of mass of the graph to the origin.